prosyslab/flip/README.md

-# Flip
+# Flex

-Flip is a framework for fault localization with external oracle using counterfactual execution.
+Flex is a framework for fault localization with external oracle using counterfactual execution.

 ## Implementation